DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Inventory adjustment - Transfer.md

 Example error for file not matching template: 'Segment '<xml' not found in EDI template mapping'

 ### Step 3 - Staging to target
-If the processing of **Staging to target** errors, the staging record's **Staging to target status** will be set to _Error_ and the D365 arrival journal won't be posted for the staging record.
+If the processing of **Staging to target** errors, the staging record's **Staging to target status** will be set to _Error_ and the D365 transfer journal won't be created for the staging record.

 #### Possible issues and fixes
 **Staging to target** errors for Shipment receipt can be viewed in: